stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 2. After that, James will measure his heart-rate when he’s standing near Mary as the **experimental group**
 3. From 2 heart-rate dataset, do t-test and search for evidence if his heart-rate is higher when he’s standing near Mary And the result?
 Read the manga if you want to know :p

+# Summary
+There are tons of false causality being deduced even among scientists.
+One way to avoid it is to design a proper Experiment, where the control group and experimental group differ ONLY by the treatment, not by other undetected factors like a compounding variable.
+Running inferential statistics such as t-test on observational data would be improper to conclude a causality between events because there are many factors outside our recognition.